-The Committee reviewed the reasonableness and comfort level analysis considering the available data for the inclusion of three additional sectors in the decarbonization targets, and the proposed communication plan.
-The Committee analyzed the proposal and reported favourably to the Board of Directors on the proposed approval and publication of decarbonization targets for three additional sectors: iron and steel, the automobile industry, and air transportation.
+The Committee reviewed the reasonableness and comfort level analysis considering the available data for the inclusion of four additional sectors in the decarbonization targets, and the proposed communication plan.
+The Committee analyzed the proposal and reported favourably to the Board of Directors on the proposed approval and publication of decarbonization targets for four additional sectors: Mortgages, Commercial Real Estate, Aluminium and Shipping.